Behat/Symfony2Extension/doc/index.rst

     .. code-block:: bash

-        $ php behat.phar "@YourBundleName/registration.feature"
+        $ vendor/bin/behat "@YourBundleName/registration.feature"
-        $ php behat.phar src/YourCompany/YourBundleName/Features/registration.feature
+        $ vendor/bin/behat src/YourCompany/YourBundleName/Features/registration.feature

-If you regularly run the specific bundle suite, it might be useful to use Behat profile for that:
+If you regularly run the specific bundle suite, it might be useful to use Behat profiles for that:

 .. code-block:: yaml